josejhkim/tp/docs/UserGuide.md

 ```
 Details:

-All fields are mandatory and must follow the exact format.
+- All fields are mandatory and must follow the exact format.
+- A person is identified by their name.
+- Multiple persons can have the same number since children may not have a phone number, and it would be more flexible
+  to allow guests to select their point of contact

 Each prefix represents a specific attribute of the person:
 - n/ → Full name (e.g., John Doe)